ealush/vest/docs/exclusion.md

 ## Important to know before using exclusion hooks:

 When using `vest.only()` or `vest.skip()` you must place them before any of the tests defined in the suite.
-Hooks run in order of appearence, which means that if you place your `skip` hook after the filed you're skipping - it won't have any effect.
+Hooks run in order of appearance, which means that if you place your `skip` hook after the filed you're skipping - it won't have any effect.

 ### Only running specific tests